globusonline/provision/doc/instance_operations.rst

 	    simple-condor-wn2  Stopped  ec2-R-R-R-R.compute-1.amazonaws.com  10.R.R.R
 	    simple-condor-wn1  Stopped  ec2-S-S-S-S.compute-1.amazonaws.com  10.S.S.S

-To resume your instance, just use the ``gp-start`` command.
+To resume your instance, just use the ``gp-instance-start`` command.
 It will realize that your instance is stopped, and not completely new, and will resume it (instead of requesting new EC2 instances for it)::

-	gp-start gpi-02156188
+	gp-instance-start gpi-02156188

 You should see the following::

 	Starting instance gpi-02156188... done!

-And ``gp-describe-instance`` should report it as running again:
+And ``gp-instance-describe`` should report it as running again:
 ::

 	gpi-02156188: Running